TonyAngelo/spyeberrypi/README.md

-# spyeberrypi
+# SpyeberryPI

-Python scripts for RaspberryPI-Spyeworks integration
+*Python scripts for RaspberryPI-Spyeworks integration*

 The following scripts are for motion sensor control of the spyeworks player

-spyepir.py

-This script can be run on the console side of the RaspberryPI.
+- spyepir.py - can be run on the console side of the RaspberryPI
+- spyepirGUI.py - can be run on the GUI side of the RaspberryPI and allows for configuration
+- spyepirtest.py - proof of concept for spyeworks control via motion sensor
+- spyeconfig.txt - text file that contains the current settings for the motion scripts